 Nicaragua’s geology is dominated by Quaternary volcanic and felsic intrusive rocks in the west and Mesozoic volcanic rocks in the east, with a belt of Palaeozoic metamorphic rocks in the north.
 All three geological regions host high-grade economic mineral deposits with active or historic gold mining.

-Condor has secured 100% ownership of thirteen concessions in four project areas all with known gold mineralisation and all but one either including or proximal to historical gold mines.
+Condor has secured 100% ownership of fifteen concessions in four project areas all with known gold mineralisation and all but one either including or proximal to historical gold mines.